space9973/fronted_micro/README.md

 1. Create a new Vite project
 2. Configure Module Federation
 3. Add the remote entry to the host's vite.config.ts
-4. Create a new route in the host application
+4. Create a new route in the host application# micro